openid/AppAuth-Android/app/README.md

 ======================

 Additional authorization services can be added to the demo app by defining additional instances of `IdentityProvider`.
-Assuming an service named `myauth`, the following steps would be taken:
+Assuming a service named `myauth`, the following steps would be taken:

 1. The name of the service should be defined in `myauth_name` in